retroluxfilm/reshade-vrtoolkit/docs/presets.md

 `generic_vr` (Default)
 Base preset is configured to work without modification for almost all VR titles to look natural without adding artifacts.
+(Custom CAS Sharpening)

 `generic_vr+`
 Sharper than the base preset, balanced to not introduce a lot artifacts.

+`generic_vr++`
+Sharper than the vr+ preset, which can introduce artifacts or aliasing. (mostly useful for high resolution VR)

 `generic_filmic_vr`
-Like the base preset but uses "Filmic Anamorph Sharpening" for sharpening instead & dithering to reduce banding.
+Like the base preset but uses "Filmic Anamorphic Sharpening" for sharpening instead & dithering to reduce banding.

 `generic_filmic_vr+`
-Sharper than the filmic preset but introduces artifacts.
+Sharper than the filmic preset, balanced to not introduce a lot artifacts.

+`generic_filmic_vr++`
+Sharper than the filmic+ preset, which can introduce artifacts or aliasing. (mostly useful for high resolution VR)

 ### How to select a Preset
 ![VRToolkit presets](./assets/images/vrtoolkit_presets.png "VRToolkit presets")